 As a rule, children should not be picked up early from school unless there are exceptional circumstances which would mean seeking permission from the headteacher via a Holiday Form.
 It is helpful for the school office to know if parents or carers are going to be away from home and your child is staying with grandparents or being looked after by a family friend, so the most appropriate person can be contacted in an emergency.
 If you are not collecting your child, you will need to inform us verbally or in writing.
 We reserve the right to detain the child at school if we have any doubts or concerns about the person sent to accompany them.

 Children in Years 5 and 6 are allowed to walk home alone if we have written permission from the parent or carer, and we accept that they are trustworthy to do so.
 In winter months, we do not allow children to walk home alone after clubs.

-If your child is unwell, please phone the school on the first day of absence before 9.00am.
+If your child is unwell, please phone the school on the first day of absence before 9am.
 You will need to phone on each day of absence.
 We encourage parents to send children into school with minor ailments and, if in doubt about sending a child into school, please ask us for a second opinion.
 If we feel that a child is too ill to be in school, we will always contact you straight away.
-If we cannot contact parents before 12pm we will follow our safeguarding procedure and notify Suffolk police.
+If we cannot contact parents before 12noon we will follow our safeguarding procedure and notify Suffolk Police.
 Parents are encouraged to arrange medical/dental appointments out of school hours or during the holidays, except in an emergency.
 You will be asked to provide an appointment card or letter prior to, or immediately after, the date of a medical appointment.

-Special leave of absence
+Special Leave of Absence

 Regular attendance is vital to ensure children make good progress and reach their potential.
 Time off school for family holidays is not a right.
 It is our policy not to grant leave of absence for a holiday other than in the most exceptional circumstances.
-If a child has 10 days off school each academic year, they will miss approximately 2 terms of schooling overall.
+If a child has 10 days off school each academic year, they will miss approximately two terms of schooling overall.